Preparing Your Proposal - Pre-Award: Proposal Preparation & Submission

 All investigators submitting applications that involve biological or chemicals hazards are required to complete and submit a notification of the proposed activity to the Office of Environmental Health and Safety.

 G. Processing Of Proposals

-The full proposal and accompanying completed SPAF, including necessary signatures, must be at Research Administration ten working days before the funding agency's due date.
+The full proposal and accompanying completed SPAF, including necessary signatures, must be at Grants Management ten working days before the funding agency's due date.
 Failure to have appropriate signatures on the SPAF may result in the proposal being returned to the PI without University approval.
-Due to the high volume of applications submitted by the University, Research Administration cannot guarantee that a proposal will be submitted to the funding agency on time if it is received less than ten working days prior to the due date.
-If the PI anticipates delays in meeting this schedule, he or she should communicate in advance with Research Administration.
+Due to the high volume of applications submitted by the University, Grants Management cannot guarantee that a proposal will be submitted to the funding agency on time if it is received less than ten working days prior to the due date.
+If the PI anticipates delays in meeting this schedule, he or she should communicate in advance with Grants Management.

 The requirements for completing a proposal for a contract are typically much more complicated than those for an application for a grant.
-The investigator should allow Research Administration additional time to process the administrative component of the proposal.
+The investigator should allow Grants Management additional time to process the administrative component of the proposal.

 The completed SPAF, bearing the signatures of the Department Chair or designee, Dean or designee, and all other appropriate endorsements, assures that all University officials involved in the conduct of the proposed sponsored activity have reviewed and approved the proposal, and agree to fulfill any and all commitments set forth in the proposal.

 Upon receipt of a submitted proposal, the funding agency reviews it for approval.
 The PI should be prepared to respond to requests from the funding source for modifications, additional information, or revisions.
 For large programs, many federal and state agencies send a site visit team to confer with faculty and administrative personnel involved directly, or indirectly, with the proposed project.